 For as long as I can remember, I’ve been enamored with America’s National Parks and the opportunities they offer to experience nature face to face.
 This summer, I took the opportunity to experience a few parks: The Badlands National Park, Yellowstone National Park and Grand Teton National Park.

-I’m an avid and so that was the real focus (pun intended) of my trip.
+I’m an avid photographer and so that was the real focus (pun intended) of my trip.
 I also wanted to camp out, which I’d never done before.
 I also wanted to make good use of my time and decide ahead of time what I wanted to see and photograph.
 The research and pre-trip planning made everything go smoothly, yet it allowed me time and space to go “off script” and see things I hadn’t planned to experience.

 Google Maps is a great resource for planning your driving route.
 I was able to create a map and download it to my iPhone – using the Google Maps app on my phone, I had excellent directions during the entire trip.